A Taxonomy for Inference in Causal Model Families: Paper: ``A Taxonomy for Inference in Causal Model Families''

-\paragraph{Technical Details and Code.} All experiments are being performed on a MacBook Pro (13-inch, 2020, Four Thunderbolt 3 ports) laptop running a 2,3 GHz Quad-Core Intel Core i7 CPU with a 16 GB 3733 MHz LPDDR4X RAM on time scales between a few second and an hour.
-Our code is available at: \url{https://github.com/zecevic-matej/Tractable-Neural-Causal-Model}.
+This brief section provides anchor points for any further relevant information. \paragraph{Code Repo.} Our code repository alongside visualizations is publically available at: \url{https://anonymous.4open.science/r/TNCM/}

-\paragraph{Density Plots.} Following this page are the density estimations, computed for NCM and TNCM, averaged over the random seeds for each parameterizations of each different SCM and plotted agains the ground truth.
+\paragraph{Technical Details.} All experiments are being performed on a MacBook Pro (13-inch, 2020, Four Thunderbolt 3 ports) laptop running a 2,3 GHz Quad-Core Intel Core i7 CPU with a 16 GB 3733 MHz LPDDR4X RAM on time scales between a few second and an hour.